Windrose, aka "Rosey" has made it to the San Juans

 In good company anchored at Jones Island

 I wrote this post ten years ago.
-It is about a tsunami damaged boat we rescued following the Fukushima Japan earthquake of 2011.
-Windrose was pummeled but not quite sunk as her slip was destyroyed around her in Cresent City, CA.
+It is about a tsunami-damaged boat we rescued following the Fukushima Japan earthquake of 2011.
+Windrose was pummeled but not quite sunk as her slip was destroyed around her in

-As I write this post Rosey's journey back is finally almost complete.
 Today will be another white knuckle trip up the interstate for six hours, and then Monday we will be slinging her into Swinomish Channel.
-After a day or so rigging we will be heading the wrong way to Hood Canal to visit Camp Parsons Boy Scout Camp to pick up our son.
-Next week we expect to head to San Juan Island with three bicycles on board so we can do a little bike riding.
+After a day or so rigging we will be heading to Hood Canal to visit Camp Parsons Boy Scout Camp to pick up our son.
+Next week we expect to make it to San Juan Island with three bicycles on board so we can do a little bike riding.
 Right now I am preparing to download some tide forecasts and somehow appease the fog gods to lay off the Strait of Juan De Fuca.
-I'm still short a trusted gps, the radar is not tested, and my brand new Humminbird was shipped off for repairs and wont be back in time.
+I'm still short a trusted GPS, the radar is not tested, and my brand new Humminbird was shipped off for repairs and won't be back in time.
 So we will be dependent on our eyes, good looks, and the antique spinning sounder that makes a whirring sound.
 I think we will be just fine, but don't count on us to make any appointments on time, which is what I would say if we were on a modern newer boat with all systems functioning.

-More than a decade ago I installed an outboard bracket to carry the dinghy motor on the back of my 40 year old Nordic Tug.
-The transom mounted bracket allows me to store the 5hp Honda and easily transfer it to and from the dinghy.
+The transom-mounted bracket allows me to store the 5hp Honda and easily transfer it to and from the dinghy.
 Thinking way ahead, I mounted the bracket down low so that if I ever needed an emergency push or trolling kicker, I would lower the motor, connect the fuel line and away we'd go.

-Well it finally happened.
 Last month, the tug made a strange sound so I shut off the motor and began drifting.
-Because I had forgotten how the mechanism worked and fiddling with it while hanging over the back end was a little uncomfortable, it took me a few minutes to get the prop in the water and the fuel line connected.
+Because I had forgotten how the mechanism worked and fiddling with it while hanging over the transom was very uncomfortable, it took me a few minutes to get the prop in the water and the fuel line connected.
 After about ten pulls the motor came to life and we were ready to go.

-I made my way inside and determined we were indeed headed for a mud flat.
+I made my way inside the cabin and determined we were indeed headed for a mud flat.
 I turned the wheel and observed an agonizing slow response.
 The gps showed we were making 4 mph but our smallish rudder is designed to have the force of the diesel engine pushing our 18" prop wash against it.
 The outboard is far over on one side and actually behind the rudder.
 Never the less we began turning away from the shallows.

 So, the system worked.
 I can't say I am impressed with performance but it will beat using the canoe paddle that I keep on board.
 The two gallon fuel tank will be very limiting and I am aware that the outboard can't be lowered with the dinghy on its davits.

-I know others have get home plans and motors, I thought some may benefit hearing my experience.
+I know others have get-home plans and motors, I thought some might benefit from hearing my experience.
+Oh, and the tug, as always, it was fine.

 Here is a list of independence day celebrations, parades and fireworks planned on Lopez, Orcas, and San Juan Island.